gdsge/gdsge.github.io/_sources/example/rbc/rbc.rst.txt

 The simulate block should define the initial exogenous state index following keyword *initial shock*.
 It should define the variables to be recorded following *var_simu*.
-It should define the transition for each state variable. ``K'=K_next;`` in the example defines that the next period endogenous state :math:`K` should be assigned to *K_next* which is one of the *var_policy* solved as part of the system.
+It should define the transition for each state variable.
+In the example, ``K'=K_next;`` defines that the next period endogenous state :math:`K` should be assigned to *K_next* which is one of the *var_policy* solved as part of the system.
 Notice the prime operator (') following *K* indicates that the line is to specify the transition of an endogenous state variable in the simulation, which has a different meaning than the prime operator (') used in the *model* block.
-Nevertheless, the prime operator (') in both places is associated with the transition to a future state, and thus motivates such a design.
+Nevertheless, the prime operators (') in both usages are associated with the transition to the future state, and thus motivate such designs.

 The simulate block can also overwrite num_periods (default 1000) and num_samples (default 1).